kevinswiber/siren/README.md

 Defines the relationship of the link to its entity, per [Web Linking (RFC5988)](http://tools.ietf.org/html/rfc5988).
 MUST be an array of strings.
 Required.

+###`class`

+Describes aspects of the link based on the current representation.
+Possible values are implementation-dependent and should be documented.
+MUST be an array of strings.
+Optional.

 ###`href`

 The URI of the linked resource.
 Required.